Fju/chronargos/README.md

         ├── main.less
         └── ...
 ```

 - `app/main.js` is the entry point for electron and creates the BrowserWindow that hosts `app/index.html`
 - `app/src/app.js` is the entry point for the Javascript logic.
 It creates the main Vue element which gets mounted on the `#app` element defined in `app/index.html`.
 All components can be found in `app/src/components/` and are loaded by the `app/src/app.js` script or by other components.
 - `app/src/less/main.less` is the entry point for the styling.

-For bundling, there is a node script in main directory, which bundles the Javascript (Vue framework, Vue components, node modules and javascript files from `app/src/js/`) to `app/dist/bundle.js` using webpack and the LESS files to `app/dist/bundle.css` using the LESS node module.
+For bundling, there is a node script in the main directory, which bundles the Javascript (Vue framework, Vue components, node modules and javascript files from `app/src/js/`) to `app/dist/bundle.js` using webpack.
+The LESS files are bundled to `app/dist/bundle.css` using the LESS node module.

+One can switch between production or development mode by passing an argument to the bundle script:
 ``` sh
 # bundle in development mode, doesn't compress code, easier to read and to debug
 node bundle.js development